PLAZMA-STUDI0S/Jullinterface/README.md

 Language Support: Switch between English, Turkish, Spanish, and German to suit your preferences.
 Simple Interface: Easy-to-use toolbar with quick access to all features.
 Jullinterface Editor is perfect for anyone looking for a powerful yet simple text editor that offers great flexibility for both casual and professional use.
 Whether you need to create simple documents or more complex layouts, this editor gives you full control over your text and design.

+How To Open?
+To open the Jullinterface application, first open the "app" folder.
+Then, click on the Jullinterface HTML file and start using it.
+If you encounter any issues or would like a specific feature, please let us know, and kindly pay attention to the license terms.
+We thank you for respecting our license and for downloading our application!